 Investigator: V. Sridhar

-This study is funded by Indian Institute of Management Ahmedabad IDEA Telecom Centre of Excellence (IITCOE).
+This study is funded by IIMA IDEA Telecom Center of Excellence (IITCOE).

 To overcome the capacity constraints of radio resources, flexible spectrum management approaches have been advocated by many including the creation of secondary markets for radio spectrum.
 Secondary market transactions in spectrum involve trading (involving a transfer of property rights), leasing (involving a transfer of usage but not property rights), and sharing (involving non-exclusive assignment of a spectrum band).